mockoon/mockoon.com/content/docs/latest/admin-api/environment-configuration-update.md

 What will be updated:

 - Some environment properties (headers, proxy headers, latency, etc.).
-- Some route properties (response mode, body, responses list, etc.).
+- Some route properties (response mode).
+- Adding and removing callbacks.
 - Route responses (headers, latency, status code, callbacks calls, rules, etc.).

 What cannot be updated: